Citations Affected: IC 36-9.

 Synopsis: Waiver of the right to remonstrate against annexation.

-Provides that if a person waives the person's right to remonstrate
+Provides that if a person releases the person's right to remonstrate

-against an annexation as part of an agreement with a municipality for
+against an annexation as part of a contract with a municipality for

-providing sewer service to the person's property, the waiver is not
+providing sewer service to the person's property, the release is not

-enforceable against a successor in title to the property unless the waiver
+binding on a successor in title to the property unless, for sewer

 Effective: July 1, 2013.